There is some overlap between crowds and prices. It is best to depart at off-peak times if possible.

 The cost of Disney cruises tends to be lower when schools are in session since families are less likely to book cruises.
 There are also seasons when tickets are cheaper due to the calendar or weather.

 - September and October

 You can save a lot of money when you book a Disney cruise during one of these off-peak times.
 Additionally, Disney offers special themed cruises during these slower times to attract more tourists.

 Another option for sailing during peak season is to book a last-minute cruise.
-This can be a great way to score a deal, but it’s important to remember that you won’t have much choice when it comes to selecting your stateroom.
+This can be a great way to score a deal on a cruise with Disney, but it’s important to remember that you won’t have much choice when it comes to selecting your stateroom.

 Other Ways to Get Discounts

 Disney typically offers discounts for Florida residents, US military members, and Disney Vacation Club and Castaway Club members.
 Our Ways to Save Money on Disney Cruises article examines these cost-saving strategies in greater depth.